 - Professional Practice

-This course will give you skills which can be used both in architectural practice and in environmental design consultancy.
-The research issues explored in your final thesis project could also lead to further research to be pursued in the Department of Architecture’s MArch (Part II) and MSc programmes.
+This course will give you the professional skills which can be used both in architectural practice and in environmental design consultancy.
+The design and research issues explored in your final thesis project could also lead to further research to be pursued in the Department of Architecture’s MArch (Part II) and MSc programmes.

-You will be taught by a team of academics with an international track record and expertise in the field of environmental design.
+You will be taught by a team of academics with an international practice and research track record and expertise in the field of architectural and environmental design.
 External contributors from industry and practice will enrich the lecture-based courses and the design studio activities.

 Academic teaching staff will include: